juliavi/Neo-RPC-SharpClient/README.md

-# Neo-RPC-SharpClient *
+# Neo-RPC-SharpClient (not finished yet, still more tests to be added)*

 This project aims to be a full RPC client for the NEO network created in C# and inspired by [Nethereum](https://github.com/Nethereum/Nethereum).
+You can use it support your mobile wallet, websites, neo blockchain data gathering, etc.

 Was develop with decoupling in mind to make maintenance and new RPC methods implemented more quickly:

 * Client base - Neo.JsonRpc.Client project
 * RPC client implementation - Neo.JsonRpc.RpcClient project